uiaeuiaeuiae/portfolio/README.md

 # Portfolio
-I'm Sam, an aspiring junior game dev from Germany.
+I'm Sam, an aspiring game dev from Germany.
 This temporary site is just to show some of my university and hobby game projects.

 ### About Me